DeveloperToolsWG/console-object/api.md

 #### `console.count(label)`

-Writes the the number of times that count() has been invoked at the same line and with the same label.
+Writes the the number of times that count() has been invoked with the same label.

 In the following example count() is invoked each time the login() function is invoked.
 ```javascript